-The fair value of financial and non-financial liabilities takes into account non-performance risk, which is the risk that the entity will not fulfill an obligation.
+The fair value of financial liabilities takes into account non-performance risk, which is the risk that the entity will not fulfill an obligation.

 The appropriate level is determined on the basis of the lowest level input that is significant to the fair value measurement.